 A new chapter was initiated in 2013 in the Atacama Desert of Northern Chile, the starting point for a photographic overland odyssey of 25,000 miles that took him and his team into the Bolivian Salt Flats, the rainforests of Central Chile and down through Patagonia to the very extreme of the Continent at Cape Horn.

 The brutally pure, minimalist photographs produced on this trip, in intense solitude, began Lindsay’s exploration of the ‘sublime’ through still photography.
 These photographs can seduce by their beauty and detail, but the disarming realisation is that behind these seductive images the very antithesis of what modern life is about is laid out in huge and savage focus.
 One photographer transports you as a voyager to a world without man, far from the self absorption we are so often consumed by in our modern world.

-Currently working in Wyoming for a private commission and within his homeland in Scotland, and planning expeditions in Alaska, the Namibian Desert and the Empty Quarter of the Arabian Peninsula, Alexander’s lifelong project is to continually further our appreciation and comprehension of what is possible in photographic landscape art.
+Currently working in Namibia, Lesotho and South Africa, Alexander’s lifelong project is to continually further our appreciation and comprehension of what is possible in photographic landscape art.

-His work has been exhibited internationally, including at Rencontres in Arles, France (2014), and he has had major solo shows in Aspen, Colorado USA (2014) and at Kings Place Piano Nobile in London (2015).
+His work has been exhibited internationally, including at Rencontres in Arles, France (2014), and he has had major solo shows in Aspen, Colorado USA (2014), Kings Place Piano Nobile in London (2015) and Carter Lane Gallery in London (2017).
 His prints are included in major private and corporate collections in the US, UK and Europe.